ctixsystems/ctixsystems.github.io/qmk/README.md

 ## What

 My son gifted me a wonderful, custom built keyboard.
-It is a dztech, 65% RGB with XXX keys, XXX keycaps and QMK firmware.
-This firmware allows you to define custom keymaps # Guide to QMK configuration and updates by flashing the onboard controller.
+It is a dztech, 65% RGB with zealios v2 67g tactile switches, GMK carbon keycaps and QMK firmware.
+This firmware allows you to define custom keymaps and updates by flashing the onboard controller.

 ## Why